-Seat Latch (Not shown)
+Seat Latch (Not Shown)

-The seat latch is located below the rear, center of the operator's seat.
+The seat latch is located below the rear, center of the operators seat on SD models.
+For SDL models, the latch is located on either side of the rear of the seat.
 The latch is used to secure the seat into the operating position.
-Lift the latch and tilt the seat forward to access the area under the seat.
+Lift the latch and tilt the seat forward access the area under the seat.